eggplant mushroom tobanyaki

 Eggplant Mushroom Toban Yaki

-Creamy Eggplant Mushroom Toban Yaki with hints of citrus inspired by the dish at Nobu.
+Creamy Eggplant Mushroom Toban Yaki with hints of citrus inspired by the dish at Nobu

 Ingredients

-• 2 tbsp avocado or sesame oil
+• 2 tbsp Avocado Oil

-• 1 tbsp sesame seeds, topping
+• 1 tbsp Sesame Seeds, garnish

 Instructions